joke2k/faker/CONTRIBUTING.rst

 -  Make sure there isn't already a Pull Request opened by somebody else.
 -  Push your changes to a topic branch in your fork of the repository.
 -  Submit a pull request to the repository.
+Follow the `Pull Request template`_.

 Additional Resources
 ====================